Homemade Lasagna: How to Master the Italian Classic

 After baking, you can hardly wait to finally eat the lasagna—and I totally get it.
 There's the tempting smell floating around your kitchen and after all the effort, you deserve to take a forkful of this heavenly dish, but unfortunately there is one last challenge: Let the lasagna rest for approx. 5 minutes after baking.
 Trust me, it would be too hot to eat anyway at this point.
 But the real reason befind this is that the lasagna will firm up during this short time of cooling down.
 It will become more stable and make it easier to cut and lift the pieces out of the baking dish—without it collapsing all over the plate.

 With all this knowledge in your mind, it's finally time to start cooking, right?
-Here's our recipe of a classic lasagna, which you now know how to adjust to your taste.
+Here are two of our most beloved recipes for classic lasagnas, which you now know how to adjust to your taste.

 If've you've got an appetite for lasagna, but prefer a low-carb option, substitute the lasagna sheets with zucchini slices—and off you go!